 Do you have a car in Florida, but no title?
 Maybe you purchased a vehicle, but never received the title.
-Or maybe you received a title, but lost it before transfering it into your name.
+Or maybe you received a title, but lost it before transferring it into your name.
 If you have a lost title in Florida, you might be able to get a Florida Bonded Title.

 What is a Florida Bonded Title?